RATIU5/flowline/packages/@flowline/forms-vanilla/README.md

-# @flowline/forms-vanilla
+# @flowline/forms

-The vanilla TypeScript/JavaScript adapter for @flowline/forms
+The Effect library that Flowline uses to manage dynamic and composable forms.